Garden of Eden Indoor Farming

 Promoting better diet, nutrition and economies for families and communities.

-- We work with nonprofit organizations create training programs and to train technicians, managers and entrepreneurs with hands-on and classroom experience in soil-free gardening.
+- We work with local affiliates to create training programs for technicians, managers and entrepreneurs with hands-on and classroom experience in soil-free gardening.

 - We expose growers and students to a wide range of crops, equipment and media.